New Towns Acts: New Towns Act 1965

-Several new towns were created in the years following its passing.
+Several new towns were created in the years following passage of this act.
 Its most immediate use was the designation of Milton Keynes in 1967, which was envisaged to become a "new city" of 250,000 people.
 The 1965 act replaced the 1946 act and was replaced in turn by the 1981 act.

 New Towns Act (Northern Ireland) 1965

 Since most of the acts did not apply to Northern Ireland (and some not to Scotland), an equivalent act, the New Towns Act (Northern Ireland) 1965 (c.
 13 (N.I.)), was passed in 1965 by the Parliament of Northern Ireland.
 Following the act, Craigavon was designated in July 1965.

 New Towns (Scotland) Act 1968

 The New Towns (Scotland) Act 1968 (c.
 16) established equivalent legal powers in Scotland.

 New Towns Acts 1971, 1975, 1977, 1980, 1982 and 1987

 These acts "increase the limit imposed by section 43 of the New Towns Act 1965 on the amounts which may be borrowed by development corporations and the Commission for the New Towns".